zmallen/dongerlocker/README.md

 DongerLocker
 ===
-Super dank java based crypto locker
+Super dank Scala based crypto locker

 I wrote this in a hack/prep night to for the information security talent search (ISTS) @ Rochester Institute of Technology.